 There are many reasons Adelaide residents have for removing trees from their property.
 At the end of the day, unless the tree is protected you don’t really need an “excuse” to remove a tree.

-If the tree is regulated or significant however, you will need to let council know the reason for removal when you submit your application for a permit.
+If the tree is regulated or significant, however, you will need to let the council know the reason for removal when you submit your application for a permit.

 Below are the most common reasons Adelaide residents remove their trees.